Mortgage Basics #Home Buying #Real Estate

 Condos

 Condos, short for condominiums, are apartment units usually found in multi-unit buildings or high-rises.
-Condos are unique in that a condo corporation owns and maintains the building’s common areas and exterior, but residents will own what is inside their suite.
-As a condo owner, you can make changes to your space’s layout as long as it doesn’t interfere with the building’s structural integrity.
+Condos are unique because a condo corporation owns and maintains the building’s common areas and exterior, but residents will own what is inside their suite.
+As a condo owner, you can change your space’s layout if it doesn’t interfere with the building’s structural integrity.
 Yes, this includes knocking down or putting up walls.

-If you’re looking to buy a condo, make sure you do your research and find a reputable property group or seller within a good-quality building.
-You can also consider joining your condo board and influencing the upkeep within your condo building that way.
+If you want to buy a condo, research and find a reputable property group or seller in a good-quality building.
+Consider joining your condo board and influencing the upkeep of your building.

 Condo Townhomes

 Condo townhomes differ from regular townhomes since they’re owned by a condo corporation, which manages and owns any exterior elements of the buildings.
-As with a typical condo, residents pay monthly fees for building maintenance, yards, and shared amenities.
+Residents pay monthly fees for building maintenance, yards, and shared amenities, as with a typical condo.
 Condo townhomes can also have multiple units stacked on top of each other, as opposed to tenants owning every floor within the portion of a building.

 Bungalows